brianhouse/sound_art/NEXT.md

 - Inkscape segment deletion (make the nodes and then do control-double click)
 - Images to the glowforge instructions

+I actually wonder if laser cutting takes up too much time that could be used for electronics. not enough people are taking advantage of it anyway.

+## Sound Objects

+I am anticipated it really needs two full weeks, presenting on the following Monday which implies that using a final exam period would really help open up the final project possibilities

+didnt get a chance for proper desk crits (the other project either)

+maybe there's just a midterm and a final

 ### more on circuits

 https://eater.net/8bit

+solenoids could really be key. but how does that integrate? and battery power?